How Should You Transcribe Numbers?

 Large Numbers and Decimals

 For large numbers and decimals, clarity is essential; it’s a good idea to transcribe large numbers exactly as they’re spoken, and use decimal points or fractions as appropriate.
+Refer to a clean verbatim style guide for additional details on best practices.
 For example, if a speaker says "one and a half million," transcribe it that way, rather than writing "1,500,000."

 Numbers are written on a blackboard for the purpose of describing number transcription and the importance of clarity.